corvusdeinanis/cuddlyspaceship/content/Research Methodology Syllabus.md

 Graphic Representation of Data: Basic procedures; The Histogram; The Frequency Polygon; The Bar Diagram; The Pie Chart; The Cumulative Frequency Graph; Factors affecting the Shape of Graphs (Skewness and Kurtosis).

-## Module 5: Writing a research proposal
+## Module 5: Writing a Research Proposal
 [[How to write a research proposal]]
 Stating the problem;
 Inferences from literature review;